Shashwat1956/Car-Management-System/README.md

 <h3>Features</h3>

-  <li><b>Register Your Car: </b>Allows users to register their car by providing details such as the date, car number, and model number.</li>
+  <b>Register Your Car: </b>Allows users to register their car by providing details such as the date, car number, and model number.

 - **Check the Details:** Users can check the registered details of their car.
 - **Services:**